Why does everyone suddenly want to be a coach?

 Discover why so many people are pursuing a career path in coaching lately, why that is (potentially) a problem, and advice for those trying to make it in the industry.

-If you’ve spent any time online lately you’ll have noticed a growing tide of coaches vying for your attention – whether that’s in life, career, spirituality, business, dating, health coaching … there’s a coach for it.
+If you’ve spent any time online lately you’ll have noticed a growing tide of coaches vying for your attention – from life, career, spirituality, business, dating to health… there’s a coach for it.

 I met someone the other day who described themselves as a ‘Magick & Witchcraft' Coach.